romanzaikin/BurpExtension-WhatsApp-Decryption-CheckPoint/README.md

 # WhatsApp Protocol Decryption Burp Tool

-This tool was created during our research at Checkpoint Software Technologies on Whatsapp Protocol (This repository will be updated after BlackHat 2019)
+This tool was created during our research at Checkpoint Software Technologies on Whatsapp Protocol.

 Here is the link to our blog post: https://research.checkpoint.com/fakesapp-a-vulnerability-in-whatsapp/